thecheis/Boston-Icons/patrons.md

 ---
-*(If finally you don't want to appear in this list, please, contact me to christiandiaz.design@gmail.com)*
+*(If you don't want to appear in this list, please, contact me to christiandiaz.design@gmail.com)*